michaelbretagne/linux_web_server/README.md

  - Create a new development environment

  - Get and download the private key from [Udacity account](https://www.udacity.com/account#!/development_environment)
- - Move the private key file into the folder ~/.ssh `mv ~/Downloads/udacity_key.rsa ~/.ssh/`
+ - Move the private key file into the folder ~/.ssh<br>
+ `mv ~/Downloads/udacity_key.rsa ~/.ssh/`

  - Open terminal and set a file permission<br>
  `chmod 600 ~/.ssh/udacity_key.rsa`

- - SSH into server using the private key
+ - SSH into server using the private key<br>
  `ssh -i ~/.ssh/udacity_key.rsa root@52.37.68.228`<br><br>

 2. Create a new user and grant this user sudo permissions.